"I have neither silver nor gold, but what I do have I give you." Acts 3:6

 Easter is not just about receiving with joy the promise of eternal life.
 It is about giving it away.
 Peter's response to the man crippled from birth is a perfect example of this.
 Not worried about what he doesn't have, Peter gives what he does have, and this ought to be the model for every believer.
 Some have the financial ability to help others.
 Some have time to give.
 Others can pray, but all of us have to give something.

-We need to become Easter for others., to focus, like Peter, on what we do have, and give it away.
+Become Easter for others.
+Focus, like Peter, on what you do have, and give it away.
 Kindness costs nothing but means everything.
 Listening takes time, but lasts a lifetime.
 Compassion towards those who seem ungrateful is difficult, but is demanded by the gospel.

 Today, think of your gifts and share them.

 Has anyone ever stunned you with their kindness when you expected nothing?